ReDit: Reward Dithering for Improved LLM Policy Optimization: Introduction

 This observed phenomenon highlights that even perfectly accurate discrete reward functions face significant limitations within gradient-based optimization frameworks.
 Lending theoretical support to this, recent studies~\cite{ivison2024unpacking, chen-etal-2024-accuracy, wen2025rethinking} have established that a singular focus on increasing reward model accuracy does not necessarily translate to enhanced language model performance.
-In particular, \citet{wen2025rethinking} theoretically substantiates the necessity for effective reward models to integrate adequate variance and uncertainty to enable efficient optimization.
+In particular, \cite{wen2025rethinking} theoretically substantiates the necessity for effective reward models to integrate adequate variance and uncertainty to enable efficient optimization.
 The theoretical details are given in Sec.~\ref{sec:Theoretical_Principles}.
-Consequently, an optimal reward system must balance accuracy with appropriate levels of variance.
+Consequently, we believe that an excellent reward system should achieve a careful equilibrium between correctness and sufficient variance.

-Inspired by these observations and theoretical insights, we propose \ours{}, a simple yet effective technique that applies zero-mean random perturbations to discrete reward signals during training.
-By introducing controlled noise to the reward function (Fig.~\ref{fig:reward_smoothing}), \ours{} transforms hard reward boundaries into smoother gradients.
-This softened approach generates greater reward variance within mini-batches which, as established in previous research, enhances model performance and accelerates convergence.
+Inspired by these observations and theoretical insights, we propose \ours{}, a simple but effective technique that introduces zero-mean random perturbations to discrete reward signals during training.
+By adding small random noise to the reward function (Fig.~\ref{fig:reward_smoothing}), \ours{} effectively softens the original hard reward function.
+Compared to a hard reward function, a softened one can provide greater reward variance within mini-batches, which, as indicated by previous research, can lead to enhanced model performance and accelerated convergence.